kwkuh/domain-bio/web/index.md

 Every answer is computed from the query name itself.
 There is no database and no stored
 record: `203.0.113.10.a-i.st` resolves to `203.0.113.10` because the name says so.

-The service runs on two domains, **a-i.st** and **a-i.sh**, which are interchangeable — the same name works under either.
-They are separate registrations answered by the same resolver, so a problem at one registry or registrar does not take the whole thing down.
+The service is designed around two domains, **a-i.st** and **a-i.sh**, which are interchangeable — the same name works under either.
+They are separate registrations, so a problem at one registry or registrar does not reach the other.

+That protects against a registry problem and nothing else.
+Both suffixes are answered by *one* resolver on *one* machine today, so they fail together.
+Independent nameservers in separate locations are the next piece of work.

 ## Examples